Frequently Asked Questions

 CVD (Chemical Vapour Deposition) is a process whereby a hydrocarbon gas is placed into a vacuum chamber over a tiny diamond seed.
 Carbon gasses are heated to 800 degrees Celcius, causing them to break apart from their carbon atoms which then form on top of the diamond seed, slowly growing into a rough diamond crystal.

-It can take 3-6 weeks to grow a cultured diamond rough – sometimes longer.
+It can take 3-6 weeks to grow a lab grown diamond rough – sometimes longer.

-When using a diamond tester, cultured diamonds test as real because their physical and chemical properties are exactly the same as a mined diamond.
+When using a diamond tester, lab grown diamonds test as real because their physical and chemical properties are exactly the same as a mined diamond.

-No - that is why the most reputable grading labs (ie. GIA, HRD, IGI) will also grade cultured diamonds for its colour, clarity and cut.
+No - that is why the most reputable grading labs (ie. GIA, HRD, IGI) will also grade lab grown diamonds for its colour, clarity and cut.

 Not at all!
-Just like natural diamonds, cultured diamonds are grown with various clarity characteristics that cannot be controlled.
+Just like mined diamonds, lab grown diamonds are grown with various clarity characteristics that cannot be controlled.
 This makes each rough crystal unique as a result of their own growth journey.

-Fun fact: Cultured diamonds were invented by General Electric in the 1950s and have been responsible for huge industrial advancements in telecommunications, optics and health care.
+Fun fact: Laboratory grown diamonds were invented by General Electric in the 1950s and have been responsible for huge industrial advancements in telecommunications, optics and health care.